DryhaAndrii/quickDrop/README.md

 CLIENT_TUNNEL=https://your-vscode-tunnel-url

 Use:
-- CLIENT_URL for local frontend development
+- CLIENT for local frontend development
-- CLIENT_TUNNEL when frontend is deployed but backend is local
+- CLIENT2 when frontend is deployed but backend is local

 ---